NUMECA is now Cadence

 This unique technique computes the unsteady flow field by means of the Fourier decomposition of the periodic fluctuations, based on a pre-selected number of harmonics, typically associated with the blade passing frequencies and their multiples.

 Would you like to know more?
 VIEW WEBINAR

 Fluid-Structure Interaction (FSI) occurs when a fluid flow deforms a structure which in return influences the flow field.

 The significance of aeroelastic instabilities has increased substantially in the last few decades, particularly in the industry of aviation and turbomachinery.
 A continuous trend towards lightweight and cost-efficient design forces engineers to push the boundaries in the design phase with the risk of leading to vibratory stresses and, in the worst case, to vibratory failure.
-NUMECA offers several approaches to predict fluid-structure interactions depending on:
+Cadence offers several approaches to predict fluid-structure interactions depending on:

 - the direct coupling between the flow and the structural solvers,

 - the use of the coupling server MpCCI, which manages the communication and the interpolation of coupling data between the fluid and structure solvers,